Lake Ontario State Parkway: Hamlin to Rochester

 Past NY 19, the parkway crosses over Sandy Creek and heads into a portion of Hamlin with less open fields and more forested areas.
 It has intersections with three more roads—including NY 260—before passing into Parma at a junction with Hamlin–Parma Town Line Road.
 Junctions with NY 259 and two more local roads come next, followed by the last of the eight at-grade intersections: Payne Beach Road on the Parma–Greece town line.
 In Greece, the parkway takes a more southeasterly routing, matching the curvature of Lake Ontario's shoreline.
-About 1.5 mi into Greece, the parkway reverts to limited-access ahead of an interchange with NY 261.
+About 1.5 mi into Greece, the parkway becomes a four-lane freeway ahead of an interchange with NY 261.
 At this point, the trees that had surrounded the parkway begin to dwindle in number, once again opening up views of the lake.

 At NY 261, the parkway briefly turns southward, crossing over Salmon Creek and passing west of Braddock Bay before resuming a southeasterly alignment at the East Manitou Road interchange.
 Here, the Lake Ontario Parkway connects to Braddock Bay State Park, located just northeast of the exit.
 The parkway leaves the lake for good after the East Manitou Road junction, staying roughly 1 mi from the lake shore for the remainder of its routing.
 As it proceeds onward, it runs along the southwestern side of Long Pond and subsequently meets Long Pond Road.
 Here, the surroundings of the parkway begin to change, becoming more developed as homes gradually overtake the forests and fields that had surrounded the parkway since Carlton.

 The parkway winds its way southeastward, passing by homes to the south and marshlands surrounding Beatty Point to the north.
-At the eastern edge of the marsh, the Lake Ontario Parkway meets the northern end of the limited-access NY 390.
+At the eastern edge of the marsh, the Lake Ontario Parkway meets the northern end of the controlled-access NY 390.
 From here eastward, the parkway travels through highly populated areas of the town, meeting Dewey Avenue, Greenleaf Road, and Latta Road and passing under the Hojack Line.
 East of Latta Road, it passes into the city of Rochester and its Charlotte neighborhood, where it terminates just 0.25 mi later at an intersection with Lake Avenue.
 The right-of-way of the parkway and the Seaway Trail both continue eastward as Pattonwood Drive, which leads to the Colonel Patrick O'Rorke Memorial Bridge a short distance to the east.
 Two blocks north of the junction is the National Register of Historic Places-listed Charlotte–Genesee Lighthouse, located off Lake Avenue.